auraphp/Aura.Sql/README.md

 ?>
 ```

+### The `perform()` Method

+The new `perform()` method will prepare a query with bound values in a single
-Whereas the native _PDO_ `prepare()` does not deal with bound array values,
+step.
+Also, because the native _PDO_ does not deal with bound array values,
-_ExtendedPdo_ modifies the query string to replace the named placeholder with
+`perform()` modifies the query string to replace array-bound placeholders with
 the quoted array.
-Note that this is *not* the same thing as binding proper;
+Note that this is *not* the same thing as binding:
 the query string itself is modified before passing to the database for value
 binding.